Choose File > Place, and select the image that you want to place. Click Place.

 - Press the arrow keys to move the crop widget.

 - Press Shift + arrow keys to move the widget by ten units (default) or as specified in your Preferences.

 To reposition the crop widget precisely, use guides and grids.
 Smart Guides help you align the crop widget relative to other objects.
 Choose View > Smart Guides to enable smart guides.

-A. Resolution in pixels per inches B. Reference position C. X and Y coordinates D. Width E. Constrain width and height proportions F. Height
+A. Pixels Per Inches (resolution) B. Reference position C. X and Y coordinates D. Width E. Constrain width and height proportions F. Height

-Choose a resolution for the cropped image from the available options.
-Alternatively, specify the resolution in pixels per inch (ppi).
+PPI refers to the current resolution of the image.
+Specify the resolution in pixels per inch (ppi).
 If the resolution of the image is lower than the options available in the drop-down list, the options are disabled.
 The maximum value that you can enter equals the resolution of the original image or 300 PPI for linked artwork.